Popular Subject Areas

 - The transcript from the Universidad Carlos III de Madrid will reflect the ECTS credit values indicated below.
-The contact hours for each course will not be reflected on the transcript but are listed in order to help determine transfer credit.
-Please be in touch with your U.S. university regarding transfer credit for this program.
+Please be in touch with your home university regarding transfer credit for this program.

-  - "Course" refers to the year in college the class is typically taken.
+- "Course" refers to the year in college the class is typically taken at the host university

 select allclear all

 - Availability of courses is based on enrollment numbers.
 All students should seek pre-approval for alternate courses in the event of last minute class cancellations